BizKit-Tech/BizKit-Tech.github.io/content/docs/standards/tdd.md

 4. Test cases should be repeatable.
 This means that the same test should produce the same results every time it is run, regardless of the environment or other factors.
 5. Test cases should be thorough.
 This means that they should cover all relevant scenarios and test for all possible outcomes.
 6. Test cases should be easy to read and understand.
 This means that they should be well-structured and use clear, descriptive names for variables and methods.
+7. Test code is still code.
+It should follow the same standards as production code (e.g., DRY, KISS principles).

 ### 5.2.3 Steps